 Williams teaches you how to throw a simple one-two combination in this short video.

-So, if you’re looking for a new game plan for 2019, these at-home, low-impact, big-results workouts may be just what you need.
+So, if you’re looking for a new game plan for this winter, these at-home, low-impact, big-results workouts may be just what you need.